-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, absolute power corrupts absolutely.
 What fun would it be otherwise?
-Of course, it's often not all it's cracked up to be...
+Of course, it's often not all it's cracked up to be.

 The game version is quite interesting for 1988, at a time when it wouldn't have been too surprising to see someone get hold of the license and quickly knock out a platform game about Hacker jumping over flying red boxes or something.
 It's a real-time Choose Your Own Adventure type affair that runs in real-time, and gives you a week full of tricky political challenges to navigate.
 Much like the show, everything is against you and more or less every decision you can make has some hidden trap that the game is only too happy to rub into your face or explain the problem with.

 HUMPHREY: Ah, Prime Minister.
 Do come in.
 I was just about to phone you about your idea for setting up a Ministry for Women's Affairs.

 HACKER: (Blow me, it was my idea, wasn't it?)